davidmeadejr/inspr/README.md

 What the application does:

-- Curated tweets of ideas, by consumers, for builders.
+- Curated tweets of ideas, from consumers, for builders.

 Technologies used and why: